-Here are a few of your seed-starting container options:
+Here are a few other seed-starting container options::

 - Peat Pots – For those who want to go all-natural, peat pots are exactly what they sound like: pots made out of peat.
-You plant the seeds in the pots, and, once the seeds are grown into seedlings, you plant the entire pot into the ground.
+You plant the seeds in the pots, and, once the seeds are grown into seedlings, you cut an X in the bottom and plant the entire pot into the ground.
 The peat will help to protect the seedlings from damping-off.

 - Individual Containers – Instead of using a huge tray (flat or cell pack), you can always go the route of using individual containers and flower pots for starting your seeds.
 Paper pots, peat pots, soil blocks, and plastic pots are all options for those who want total control over the environment in which their seedlings grow.

 - DIY Containers – Plastic egg cartons make an awesome DIY cell pack, but you can use plastic yogurt or pudding cups, paper cups, and even old milk cartons as containers for your seedlings.
 All you’ll need to do is cut holes in the bottom to ensure the water has a way to drain out!

 You can also opt for something like Jiffy peat pellets.
 Add some warm to hot water and these little discs of compressed peat moss swell up into perfect little planters.
 With these, you’ll want to cut the webbing around the peat at the base of the pellet before planting just as you would with a peat pot.